PPS REMOTE WORK

 Customer Service Expectations

-Over the summer, each team developed customer service expectations.
+Each team has developed customer service expectations.
 These commitments are critically important for us to demonstrate, especially as we provide central office staff with flexibility and remote work options.

-As part of our continuous improvement, throughout the course of this year, the Superintendent’s Leadership Team will review direct feedback from schools, analyze metrics and escalations (if service expectations are not met).
-Teams will then update their customer service expectations based on the analysis.
+The Superintendent’s Leadership Team will review direct feedback from schools, analyze metrics and escalations (if service expectations are not met).
+Teams will then update their customer service expectations based on the analysis in an ongoing manner.

-As our Superintendent shared in his opening of schools message to school leaders, raising our level of service to schools will remain a top priority for us as central office staff.
-If you have not already, please begin to implement with fidelity the shared PPS service expectations and your department-specific expectations to support school staff and families.
+Raising our level of service to schools remains a top priority for us as central office staff.
 Customer service expectations for all departments can be found here.
 If you have additional questions, please reach out to your supervisor or cabinet-level leader.

 As a result of the COVID-19 pandemic, organizations like PPS became more adaptive and flexible, demonstrating our collective ability to be highly productive while working remotely.
 It reshaped the way we engaged, both virtually and in-person, with one another.
 We believe that through thoughtful implementation of the lessons learned from the last two years and a consistent set of customer service expectations, we can continue to provide excellent customer service in service of our mission and provide the system more flexibility to meet today’s workforce demands.